vmware-archive/vctl-docs/README.md

 ## How do I use Nautilus?

 Nautilus is the sum of two main parts: The 'engine' and backend runtime support services, and the front-end CLI.
 Users interact with Nautilus using the 'vctl' command to start services, and perform operations with containers.
+Our backend is based on containerd, so if your application can communicate with the containerd daemon, we hope it would work with ours as well.

 ## What are the System Requirements?

-To support vctl, Fusion 20H1 Tech Preview requires macOS 10.14 as a minimum host OS.
+Fusion 20H2 Tech Preview requires macOS 10.14 as a minimum host OS.

+Fusion 11.5.5 system requirements have unchagned since as of 15.5.0

 ## How do I get started?